Karlbovski/11ty-starter/.github/readme.md

 ### DarkMode
 There's a ready to use implementation of a dark/light mode switch.
-It's a combination of the `prefers-color-scheme` media query called and CSS custom properies.
+It's a combination of the `prefers-color-scheme` media query and CSS custom properies.

 ---